MenuDocs/erela.js/guides/updating.md

 - You no longer need to provide a node if you're using completely default lavalink options
 - You ***need*** provide a `send` function to send voice data to Discord

-## Player
+### Player

 ### Creating players

-Before in erela you had to get the PlayerStore and use the `spawn` method to create a Player, now PlayerStore was removed as it's completely useless and bloated the package.
+Before you had to get the PlayerStore and use the `spawn` method to create a Player, now PlayerStore was removed as it's completely useless and bloated the package.

 You can still create players using a similar method named `create` like so: